 About the founder

-Matilda (aka Tilly) is a writer, creative and avid runner who took up long distance running in 2011.
+Matilda (aka Tilly) is an award-winning journalist, creative and avid runner who took up long distance running in 2011.
 Since then, she’s completed more than 30 race events including 15 half marathons, four marathons, an ultra marathon, Tough Mudder and the Ride London 100 mile bike ride.

 She’s passionate about encouraging black and brown women to pursue fitness, so in 2018, she qualified as a Leadership in Running Fitness coach to facilitate group sessions around London and beyond.